Taelavjs/Top-Trumps/README.md

 Basic Game of Top Trumps - Highest Value Wins
 Works with an API to generate card names
 Involves some animations, sounds.
-Local storage does not work currently, wrong array is stored, and so is not used.
+Local storage is not currently implemented.